-Summer scholarship applications were due on February 17.
+Summer scholarship applications are due on February 17 by 11:59 PM ET.
 Applicants will be notified by April 10.

 Penland offers scholarships in four categories:

-- Partial Scholarship with Work Requirement: students work for the school before, during, and after their session.
-They receive meals, dormitory housing, and pay a discounted tuition.
-There are more than 175 of these scholarships.
-(See note about early decision option below.)
+- Partial Scholarship with Work Requirement: students work for the school before and during their session.
+They receive meals, housing, and pay a discounted tuition.
+There are 35 of these scholarships.

-- Full Scholarship with Work Requirement: students work for the school before, during, and after their session.
-They receive meals, dormitory housing, and tuition.
+- Full Scholarship with Work Requirement: students work for the school before and during their session.
+They receive meals, housing, and tuition.
 There are more than 70 of these scholarships.

 Each of these scholarship categories is described in detail below.
-You can also learn more about them in our “Summer Scholarships 101” blog post.
 Download our step-by-step walkthrough of the application process for assistance with Slideroom.